Photo by Innerbody Research

 This is a strong signal of quality and trustworthiness – exactly what you should want in a company such as BlueChew.
 These ED medications are very safe when prescribed to people who don’t have underlying health conditions that would contraindicate them.
 In other words, to be safe, you need to be honest and thorough in providing information during the questionnaire.
 Meanwhile, BlueChew makes sure it has all of the necessary medical information to conclude that you’re a good candidate for the prescription medication.

 While testing the service for this review, we found the process to be efficient, thorough, and fully trustworthy.
-SMS notifications let you know when there is a need to address any question from the medical professionals.
+SMS notifications let you know when there’s a need to address any question from the medical professionals.
 Logging in, you’ll easily find the prompt to address those questions.
 BlueChew gives you a user-friendly and clear interface that helps you keep the process moving forward.

 After this, you’ll have to enter your medical information and complete a quick questionnaire.
-You’re then prompted to enter your name and date of birth as they appear on your ID, as well as your ID-verified birthdate.
+You’re then prompted to enter your name and date of birth as they appear on your ID, as well as your ID-verified birth date.

 BlueChew then asks you:

-Nearly all of these questions are Yes/No or multiple choice.
+Nearly all of these questions are yes/no or multiple choice.
 It’s important to make sure you provide accurate information during the questionnaire.
 When you’ve finished, click the Submit button in order to present your answers to BlueChew’s affiliate medical professionals and proceed to the next step.

 Enter your shipping and billing address, your credit card information, and your shipping preference.
-When it comes to the latter, you’ll currently have three options, all of which were estimated at less than a week for our testers.
+When it comes to the latter, you currently have three options, all of which were estimated at less than a week for our testers.
 The least expensive shipping option was $5.

-Like all telemedicine consultation companies, BlueChew must collect proof of identification in order to provide care.
+Like all telemedicine consultation companies, BlueChew must collect proof of identification to provide care.
 In this step, you’ll need to upload a file of your government ID or take a pic of your ID.
 Snapping a photograph of your ID is easy, whether you use a mobile device or a desktop webcam to do so.
 Whichever way you choose, BlueChew vows to protect your information.

 BlueChew’s affiliated licensed medical providers will review your information to make sure you’re a safe candidate for one of the prescription treatments.
 The consultation and approval generally happen within 24 hours, though you may need to wait 1-2 days for the company to complete its full process.

-Our testers found the review process and responses to be prompt and efficient; within a few hours of creating an account, our testers received notifications about questions from the affiliated medical professionals.
+Our testers found the review process and responses to be prompt and efficient; within a few hours of creating an account, they received notifications about questions from the affiliated medical professionals.
 These questions focused on gaining more insight into health history and any concerns from the answers to the consultation questionnaire.

 Keep in mind that if any of your questions lead to disapproval, this is in your best interest.
-All three of these medications have a powerful effect on your cardiovascular system.
+All three of BlueChew’s medications have a powerful effect on your cardiovascular system.
 If you’re not in suitable physical health, sildenafil, tadalafil, and vardenafil can cause unwanted and, in some cases, unsafe side effects.
 That’s why a prescription is necessary.

 BlueChew’s sildenafil and branded Viagra are therapeutically identical to one another, as they have to be per FDA guidelines.
 Sildenafil is the active ingredient in Viagra and is commonly prescribed as its generic equivalent now that the patent for Viagra has expired.
 That patent expiration is also why BlueChew’s sildenafil is so much less expensive than branded Viagra.